fingerprintjs/fingerprint-pro-segment-source-function/README.md

 ### Track Spec

-The [Track Spec](https://segment.com/docs/connections/spec/track/) is how you record actions your users perform, along with any properties that describe the action.
+The [Track Spec](https://segment.com/docs/connections/spec/track/) is how you record the actions your users perform, along with any properties that describe the action.
 It is defined by the `track` field.

 ```javascript
 const segment = {